 Is the F3 E3 sensor part the same as on a Whirlpool dryer?

 The code cleared after cleaning but came back in a week.
-What is happening?
+What's going on?